pimatic/pimatic/README.md

     cd node_modules/pimatic
     sudo coffee startup.coffee

 Extensions and Hacking
 ----------------------
-The framework is built to be extendable by frontends and backends.
-If you have devices that are currently not supported please fork the project and add a backend for your devices.
+The framework is built to be extendable by plugins.
+If you have devices that are currently not supported please add a plugin for your devices.
-As well, if you have a nice Ideas for frontends or need support for specials actuators you are welcome to create a issue or submit a patch.
+As well, if you have a nice Ideas for plugins or need support for specials actuators you are welcome to create a issue or submit a patch.